Glanect/glanect-website/README.md

 # Glanect-Website
-The website for glanect.com, hosted by Vercel
+The website for glanect.com, hosted on Netlify.